MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/overview.md

 >Applies to: Windows Admin Center, Windows Admin Center Preview

-Windows Admin Center is a remote management tool for Windows Server running anywhere&mdash; physical, virtual, on-premises, in Azure, or in a hosted environment&mdash; at no additional cost.
+Windows Admin Center is a remote management tool for Windows Server running anywhere&mdash;physical, virtual, on-premises, in Azure, or in a hosted environment&mdash;at no extra cost.

 To find out what's new, see [Release history](support/release-history.md).